-The German Shepherd is a breed of medium to large-sized working dog that originated in Germany.
+The German Shepherd is a breed of medium to a large-sized working dog that originated in Germany.
 The German Shepherd is a relatively new breed of dog, with their origin dating to 1899.
 As part of the Herding Group, German Shepherds are working dogs developed originally for herding sheep.
-Since that time however, because of their strength, intelligence, trainability, and obedience, German Shepherds around the world are often the preferred breed for many types of work, including disability assistance, search-and-rescue, police and military roles, and even acting.
+Since that time, however, because of their strength, intelligence, trainability, and obedience, German Shepherds around the world are often the preferred breed for many types of work, including disability assistance, search-and-rescue, police and military roles, and even acting.
 The German Shepherd is the second-most registered breed by the American Kennel Club and fourth-most registered breed by The Kennel Club in the United Kingdom.

 They are fiercely loyal, and, if trained properly, will become an inseparable member of your family.
 They are also a strong animal, and they need and expect, strong, kind leadership from their masters.
-The most important aspect of training German Shepherds that you need to understand, is that it is time intensive.
+The most important aspect of training German Shepherds that you need to understand is that it is time-intensive.
 You can be reassured that it is time well spent.

 Male 30–40 kg (66–88 lb)